Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - in case of a pledge or security transfer of legal title of mortgage certificates, the re-transfer of the mortgage certificates;

-- in case of a pledge of movable tangible assets or share certificates, the re-transfer of possession of the pledged assets to the pledgor;
+- in case of a pledge of movable tangible assets or shares, the re-transfer of possession of the pledged assets or share certificates to the pledgor;

 - in case of an assignment of claims or other rights, the re-assignment in writing of the relevant claims to the assignor;